 How to Improve your Mini MPG

 When was the last time you checked your gas mileage?
 Checking the gas mileage in many modern cars is a simply matter of pressing a button the one dash and reading the number.
-The problem with these later cars is that it is difficult to change it much with adjustment or upgrades.
-We have the opposite problem with our early cars, it is easy to adjust (or miss-adjust) things that can make some very big changes in your mileage but finding a way to measure it in real time while driving is not easy or cheap.
+The problem with these later cars is that it is difficult to change them much with adjustments or upgrades.
+We have the opposite problem with our early cars, it is easy to adjust (or miss-adjust) things that can make some very big changes in your mileage but finding a way to measure it in real-time while driving is not easy or cheap.

 So what are the components that we have control of that will impact MPG?
-Strange as it might sound, it really is almost the exact same things that we have dealt with all these years as we worry about horsepower; Ignition and fuel.
-Here are a few other things can can help.
+Strange as it might sound, it really is almost the exact same things that we have dealt with all these years as we worry about horsepower; Ignition, and fuel.
+Here are a few other things that can help.

 Check out tire pressure gauges by clicking here.

-Check out Mini Mania's selection of MINI Cooper Air Filters by clicking here.
+Check out Mini Mania's selection of Classic Mini Air Filters by clicking here.

 Spark plugs should be the next area of attention.
 While it is very unlikely that a fresh set of plugs will help your gas mileage, it is important to change them simply so you can some method to help determine if the carb is set correctly.
 A quick inspection of the spark plug can provide at least provide some insight if the car is running rich (poor gas mileage) or lean (could burn a piston).

 There is not much science in this method as the subjective judgment of color is not all clear.
 And of course, it very much depends on how the car was driven just before the plugs are inspected.
 In general, it can be said if the porcelain around the tip of the plugs are black and sooty (not oily) then the carb is running rich.
 If the plug is all white- then the carb is lean.
 It is the ability to evaluate shads of black, white and grey is where the subjective process comes in.

 Check out Mini Mania's selection of spark plugs by clicking here.